open-telemetry/community/governance-charter.md

 committee by a simple majority vote.
 The exception process will be used as data points for refining the criteria for the future.

+The Governance Committee may periodically review and redefine these criteria around a more robust idea of community membership.

 ### Eligibility for candidacy

 Anyone may nominate either themselves or someone else to be a candidate in the